-However, people who are born in this month have much to celebrate because they get the pleasure of having three birthstones: Turquoise, Zircon, and Tanzanite.
+However, people who are born during this month have much to celebrate because they get the pleasure of having three birthstones: Turquoise, Zircon, and Tanzanite.

-Read on to find out more about the December Birthstone!
+Read on to learn more about the December Birthstones in this expert guide.

 Turquoise was also a symbol of wealth, prosperity, and abundance in many ancient societies.

 Characteristics like sensitivity, strength, protection from evil, and connection to the spiritual realm are all attributed to Turquoise.
 It’s also a symbol of good luck, good fortune, kinship, and peace.

 Zircon, the second December birthstone, is a symbol of dignity, integrity, chastity, and purity.

 It provides protection to anyone who wears it against negative energies, illness, enemies, and evil.
 It encourages a warm response wherever the wearer of Zircon goes.